Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 How often should I perform routine car upkeep to avoid costly repairs?

-What DIY car maintenance tips can help keep my vehicle in good condition economically?
+What DIY car maintenance tips can help keep my vehicle in good economic condition?

 Can regular vehicle check-ups reduce long-term auto maintenance costs, and how?